4d/docs/versioned_docs/version-19/API/WebServerClass.md

 <!-- REF #WebServerClass.scalableSession.Syntax -->**.scalableSession** : Boolean<!-- END REF -->

-The <!-- REF #WebServerClass.scalableSession.Summary -->True if scalable sessions are used in the web server, and False otherwise<!-- END REF -->.
+Contains <!-- REF #WebServerClass.scalableSession.Summary -->`True` if scalable sessions are used in the web server, and `False` otherwise<!-- END REF -->.

 ##### See also